panpann2305/dms1_blog/posts/hiimpan.md

 Hello everyone, I'm An, also known as Pan, a Vietnamese girl currently studying Digital Media at RMIT Melbourne.
 As an ENFP-T, I'm always bursting with energy—both in real life and in my design work.
 I discovered my passion for design in high school, and now I'm on a journey to explore and immerse myself in the vast world of design.
 No matter how big or small, successful or unsuccessful, I believe that every experience along the way is a wonderful part of my life.

-My life motto is: **Trust the universe - trust yourself, you know more than you think you do ✮**
+My life quote is: **Trust the universe - trust yourself, you know more than you think you do ✮**

 # ✿ What am I made of?